Human Resources Assistant: Job Description, Duties and Requirements

 Human resource assistants are also typically involved in recruiting, hiring or training new employees.
 Tasks could include posting job openings, gathering information from applicants, verifying prior employment, contacting references and letting applicants know whether they got the job.
 HR assistants also may answer questions from employees or the public concerning the company.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for human resources assistants are expected to increase by -2%-2% over the years 2012-2022.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for human resources assistants are expected to decline by 1% during the years 2012-2022.
 The BLS reported in May of 2013 that the median salary for human resource assistants, except those involved with timekeeping and payroll, was $37,680 per year.

 Human Resources Assistant Job Duties